yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 ```

 #### 5.5.4 Half Screen Ad
-Modify the initialization code of the splash ad
+Display a half-screen ad that allows you to display the app logo in the bottomView location.
+Please modify the initialization code of the splash ad
 ```C#
 /// bottom view's height should not exceed 15% of the screen height.
 YumiSplashOptionsBuilder builder = new YumiSplashOptionsBuilder().setAdBottomViewHeight(100);